Police: 15-year-old accused of killing woman, 74; teen shot

 BATON ROUGE, La.
-(AP) – Louisiana authorities say a 15-year-old is accused of killing a 74-year-old woman in a break-in during which the woman’s husband shot the teen.
+(AP) — A 15-year-old is accused of killing a 74-year-old Louisiana woman in a break-in during which the woman’s husband shot the teen.

-News outlets report that the East Baton Rouge Parish Sheriff’s Office identifies the woman as Angela Haymon of Baton Rouge.
-Deputies say she went out to check a noise in her carport about 9 p.m.
-Monday.
+The East Baton Rouge Parish Sheriff’s Office identified the woman as Angela Haymon of Baton Rouge, news outlets report.

 He was taken to a hospital, and hospitals must report gunshot wounds.